 St. Joseph is a somewhat small city located in the state of Michigan.
 With a population of 8,286 people and five constituent neighborhoods, St. Joseph is the 139th largest community in Michigan.

 St. Joseph real estate is some of the most expensive in Michigan, although St. Joseph house values don't compare to the most expensive real estate in the U.S.

-St. Joseph is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Joseph is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in St. Joseph who work in office and administrative support (13.94%), sales jobs (13.67%), and management occupations (11.59%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Joseph is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, St. Joseph is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in St. Joseph who work in sales jobs (14.26%), management occupations (12.39%), and office and administrative support (11.73%).

 The people who call St. Joseph home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Joseph residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Joseph include Irish, English, Polish, and Italian.
+Important ancestries of people in St. Joseph include Irish, English, Dutch, and Polish.

 The most common language spoken in St. Joseph is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.